What is Bankruptcy?

 Personal bankruptcy legislations were written to provide people whose finances fell down, a possibility to begin again.
 Whether it was caused bad financial decision-making or bad luck, lawmakers could see that in a capitalistic economy, consumers & organizations who failed, could use a 2nd chance.

 Thinking about filing for bankruptcy?
-It’s good to know a few facts about how to proceed and whether or not you should proceed down this route of debt relief.
-Because of its long-term negative impact on your creditworthiness, bankruptcy is considered a last-resort option.
-You may want to look into debt settlement options before deciding that bankruptcy is your last hope to financial salvation.
+It’s good to know a few facts about how to proceed and whether or not you should proceed down this route of debt relief first.
+Because of its long-term negative impact on your creditworthiness, bankruptcy is often considered to be a last-resort option.
+You may want to look into debt settlement options as an alternative before deciding that bankruptcy is your last hope to financial salvation.

 What to Know Before Filing for Bankruptcy